Candace Parker announces on Instagram she's expecting child with wife Anna Petrakova

 Cora Hall covers University of Tennessee women's athletics.
 Email her at cora.hall@knoxnews.com and follow her on Twitter @corahalll.

-This article originally appeared on Knoxville News Sentinel: WNBA star Candace Parker announces she is expecting a child
+This article originally appeared on Knoxville News Sentinel: Candace Parker announces she is expecting a child with wife Anna Petrakova